ka-artdesign/solace-in-solis/src/site/notes/People/Characters/Raine Ortega.md

 ## Summary:

-A smuggler-thief who is burdened with immortality for the last 200 years, after interacting with an [[aestellan\|aestellan]] relic in the depths of [[Locations/Venus\|Venus]].
+A smuggler-thief who is burdened with immortality for the last 200 years, after interacting with an [[Aestellan\|Aestellan]] relic in the depths of [[Locations/Venus\|Venus]].
 They're known as a small legend, often a set of rumors most think false, but those in the underground circles know who the aestellan smuggler is.
 <br>
 ### General Information: